Fees and charges and refund policy

 What are Special Access courses and do they have fees?

-If you live and/or work in NSW and enrol in a Special Access Course you pay no TAFE NSW fee, however you may need to pay course related charges or fees for course resources/equipment.
+In 2014 if you live and/or work in NSW and enrol in a Special Access Course you pay no TAFE NSW fee, however you may need to pay course related charges or fees for course resources/equipment.
 These courses teach skills in:

 - career opportunities